utdata/texas-schools/README.md

 The work was completed in April 2015.

+## Update July 2017
+- TEA has a file of these lat/longs that is probably a better source at this time: http://schoolsdata2-tea-texas.opendata.arcgis.com/
+- And Common Core has all schools in the US: https://nces.ed.gov/ccd/pubschuniv.asp

 ## How to use this file

 You can use the Download Zip button to just download all the files, or do a [Save As on this file](https://raw.githubusercontent.com/utdata/texas-schools/master/texas-schools-geocoded.csv) to get just the finished geocoded list, called `texas-schools-geocoded.csv`.
 It is 9354 rows of data.
 Feel free to fork this repo, update or improve the list and submit a pull request.